Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 ## Test package with Fusion

-Now that you've run `dbt-autofix`, let's test your package with <Constant name="fusion"/> to ensure it's compatible before [updating](https://docs.getdbt.com//guides/fusion-package-compat?step=5) your `require-dbt-version` config.
+Now that you've run `dbt-autofix`, let's test your package with <Constant name="fusion"/> to ensure it's compatible before [updating](https://docs.getdbt.com/guides/fusion-package-compat?step=6) your `require-dbt-version` config.
 Refer to the [<Constant name="fusion"/> limitations documentation](/docs/fusion/supported-features#limitations) for more information on what to look out for.
 You can test your package two ways:

 <!-- no toc -->
-- [Running your integration tests with Fusion](#running-your-integration-tests-with-fusion) &mdash; Use if your package includes an `integration_tests/` folder.
+- [Running your integration tests with Fusion](#running-your-integration-tests-with-fusion) &mdash; Use if your package has [integration tests](https://docs.getdbt.com/guides/building-packages?step=4) using an `integration_tests/` folder.
 - [Manually validating your package](#manually-validating-your-package) &mdash; Use if your package doesn't have [integration tests](https://docs.getdbt.com/guides/building-packages?step=4).
 Consider creating one to help validate your package.

 #### Running your integration tests with Fusion

-If your package includes an `integration_tests/` folder ([like `dbt-utils`](https://github.com/dbt-labs/dbt-utils/tree/main/integration_tests)):
+If your package includes an `integration_tests/` folder ([like `dbt-utils`](https://github.com/dbt-labs/dbt-utils/tree/main/integration_tests)), follow these steps:

 1. Navigate to the folder (`cd integration_tests`) to run your tests.
 If you don't have an `integration_tests/` folder, you can either [create one](https://docs.getdbt.com/guides/building-packages?step=4) or navigate to the folder that contains your tests.
 2. Then, run your tests with <Constant name="fusion"/> by running the following `dbtf build` command (or whatever <Constant name="fusion"/> executable is available in your environment).
 3. If there are no errors, your package likely supports <Constant name="fusion"/> and you're ready to [update your `require-dbt-version`](https://docs.getdbt.com//guides/fusion-package-compat?step=5#update-your-require-dbt-version).
 If there are errors, you'll need to fix them first before updating your `require-dbt-version`.

 #### Manually validating your package

-If you don’t have integration tests:
+If your package doesn't have integration tests, follow these steps:

 1. Create a small, <Constant name="fusion"/>-compatible dbt project that installs your package and has a `packages.yml` or `dependencies.yml` file.
 2. Run it with <Constant name="fusion"/> using the `dbtf run` command.